 What is spironolactone?

-Spironolactone is used to treat a number of different conditions and related symptoms, including:
+Spironolactone is used to treat a number of different conditions and related symptoms, including the following.

-- to reduce extra fluid in the body (called oedema) caused by conditions such as heart failure, liver disease or problems with your kidneys – it can reduce swelling in your ankles or feet, and shortness of breath
+- To reduce extra fluid in your body (called oedema) caused by conditions such as heart failure, liver disease or problems with your kidneys.
+It can reduce swelling in your ankles or feet, and shortness of breath.

-- primary hyperaldosteronism (in hyperaldosteronism, the adrenal glands produce too much of a hormone called aldosterone.
-Spironolactone works by stopping the effects of aldosterone).
+- Primary hyperaldosteronism – in hyperaldosteronism, your adrenal glands produce too much of a hormone called aldosterone.
+Spironolactone works by stopping the effects of aldosterone.